 The transformation of the contemporary European welfare states: Capabilities and responsibilities

 Gianluca Busilacchi is associate professor of economic sociology at the University of Macerata.
 He has served as president of the Healthcare Policies Committee and the Policy Evaluation Committee in the Regional Parliament, Regione Marche, as well as a consultant for the Commission of Social Exclusion of the Government of Italy.
-Previously, Busilacchi has been a visiting scholar at the University of Barcelona and the Centre for Analysis of Social Exclusion, London School of Economicsa, as well as, a Marie Skłodowska-Curie Postdoctoral Fellow at the Centre for Social Policy, University of Antwerp.
+Previously, Busilacchi has been a visiting scholar at the University of Barcelona and the Centre for Analysis of Social Exclusion at the London School of Economics and Political Science (LSE).
+He also was a Marie Skłodowska-Curie Postdoctoral Fellow at the Centre for Social Policy at the University of Antwerp.
 His main fields of research are social policy in a comparative perspective, poverty, guaranteed minimum income policies, and healthcare policies.

-At the Minda de Gunzburg Center for European Studies (CES), he will investigate the contemporary transformation of European welfare states, focusing on the relationship between individual responsibilities and capabilities, and the responsibilities and capabilities of the State in protecting social risks.
+At the Minda de Gunzburg Center for European Studies (CES), he will investigate the contemporary transformation of European welfare states with a specific focus on the relationship between individual and state responsibilities and capabilities to protect social risks.

 The transformation of the contemporary European welfare states: Capabilities and responsibilities